Nate Lowe Player Props: Rangers vs. Rays

 Nate Lowe At The Plate

-- Lowe has 17 doubles, a triple, seven home runs and 29 walks while batting .279.
+- Lowe has 17 doubles, a triple, seven home runs and 30 walks while hitting .275.

-- He ranks 37th in batting average, 36th in on base percentage, and 72nd in slugging among qualified hitters in MLB play.
+- He ranks 44th in batting average, 36th in on base percentage, and 77th in slugging among the qualified hitters in MLB.

-- Lowe has picked up an RBI in 45.9% of his games this season, with two or more RBI in 11.5% of his games.
-He has also driven in three or more runs in two contests.
+- Lowe has had at least one RBI in 45.2% of his games this year (28 of 62), with two or more RBI seven times (11.3%).
+He has also accounted for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.